nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Nuudle is a **desktop application that helps nurses manage patient records and schedule appointments** in an accurate and efficient manner.
 It provides features that allows you to easily manage and keep track of the upcoming appointments in your clinic.

-Nuudle is optimised for those who prefer to work with a Command Line Interface (CLI) while still providing the benefits of a Graphical User Interface (GUI).
+Nuudle is simple and user-friendly.
+It is optimised for use via a Command Line Interface (CLI) while still providing you with the benefits of a Graphical User Interface (GUI).
 If you can type fast, Nuudle can manage your patients' appointments faster than traditional clinic management applications.

 Interested?
-Continue reading on to explore to wonders of Nuudle and enhance the way you schedule appointments for your patients.
+Continue reading on to explore the wonders of Nuudle and enhance the way you schedule appointments for your patients.

 --------------------------------------------------------------------------------------------------------------------